GoSecure/request-smuggling-workshop/README.md

-## Template Injection Workshop
+## HTTP Request Smuggling Workshop

-This repository includes all the test applications presented at GoSec 2021.
+This repository includes all the test applications presented at GoSec, Intent and Hackfest 2021.

 ### Running the application yourself